udevbe/jaccall/README.md

     @ByVal(StructTest.class)
     public native long do_something(@Ptr(StructTest.class) long tst,
                                     byte field0,
-                                    short field1,
+                                    @Unsigned short field1,
                                     @Ptr(int.class) long field2,
                                     @Ptr(int.class) long field3);
 }
 ```
 This Java class exposes the C header file `some_header.h` to the Java side and informs the linker where these symbols (methods) can be resolved.
 This is done by providing the `@Lib(...)` annotation who's value must match the name part of `libsomething.so`.
 This whole flow is triggered by calling `Linker.link(...)`.

+Don't worry about the struct, that is handled in the [Struct API](#struct-api).

 In order to pass data back and forth between Java and C, there are a few mapping rules to keep in mind.